Port 443 is used to secure communication travels between the client and the server.

 Authentication: The client then checks the identity of the server with the provided SSL certificate.
 It is to be checked with the available certificate authorities’ public key list.

 Premaster Secret: Once the identity of the server and the SSL certificate authenticity is confirmed, the client sends an encrypted string of random bytes using the server’s public key.
 The public key is available with the SSL certificate.
 This string of random bytes can be decrypted with a private key of the server.
 This process of sending an encrypted string of random bytes is named Premaster Secret.

 Decryption of Premaster Secret: The server receives the encrypted string of random bytes and decrypts it with its private key.

 Session Key Generation: Now, both the client and the server create session keys using client random, server random, cipher suite, and premaster secret.

 Client Finished Message: The client sends an encrypted Finished message with the session key.

 Serve Finished Message: The server once receives the message from the client, sends its own encrypted finished message with the session key.

-Secured Connection laid down: The SSL handshake process thus completes, and the further encrypted messages will be exchanged using session keys.
+Secured Connection laid down: The SSL handshake process thus completes, and further encrypted messages will be exchanged using session keys.

 HTTPS Everywhere: You can enable HTTPS Everywhere add-on from the Electronic Frontier Foundation (EFF), which is available for Chrome, Safari, and Firefox.
 Else, you can go to the Extension section in Chrome browser and add it to the chrome browser.